marisaruizasari/data-structures/ReadME.md

 Documentation
 ------
 ### Step 1: Install npm request & create directory
-The started code indicated to install the npm request and create a directory named 'data'
+The starter code indicated to install the npm request and create a directory named 'data'

 ```
 npm install request